kaarthis/Projects/prd/upgrades/0002-required-planned-maintenance-windows.md

 ### Customer signals and support volume

-- In CY25, AKS is averaging 3–5 support cases per month where customers ask why upgrades did not occur inside their planned maintenance windows or happened outside them.
 - Anecdotally, customers are unclear on how to configure and interpret maintenance windows; for example, see [Incident 660151968 (IcM)](https://portal.microsofticm.com/imp/v5/incidents/details/660151968/summary).

 | Incident ID       | Summary                                                | Customer symptom/ask                                                                                                                                                                                                                                                                         | Category (SAP path)                                                                                                                                                                  |